 The Reports section in OpManager helps you collect historical data on your performance metrics, so you can understand and analyze the trend of the host's requirements and performance.
 With 70+ readily available reports and the option to create additional, custom reports with metrics and devices of your choice, you get the bigger picture when it comes to ESX management.

-This is just an overview of how OpManager can help you perform better ESX host monitoring in your network.
+This is just an overview of how OpManager's ESX management tools can help you perform better ESX host monitoring in your network.
 If you're interested to learn more about this, please sign up for a free, personalized demo of ManageEngine OpManager, and our technical experts will be happy to assist you!